Ryan-McBride/engineering-stuff-i-use/README.md

 If you're going to be developing in Node, you'll want to set up NVM so you can easily switch between Node versions for different projects.

 [Installation Instructions](https://github.com/creationix/nvm)

-### VPN

-I generally don't feel safe connecting to public wifi unless I'm also using a VPN.
-This basically encrypts your traffic to another location, so that the local network, and the network's ISP can't see your personal information.
-This doesn't provide absolute protection, but can give you some added security when using public networks.
-It also gives you the benefit of giving yourself a US IP address when you're travelling internationally, so that you can use US Netflix, Hulu, etc.  The service I use for this is [trust.zone](https://trust.zone).
-It's relatively cheap and has great speeds.

 ### Apps